RobertoChiosa/open-fdd/README.md

 * a histogram representing the hour of the day for when the fault equation is `True`.
 * sensor summary statistics filtered for when the AHU fan is running

-Caveats in the present moment is updating the repo to include °C and other metric system units currently only support imperial units but will incorporate this in future updates.
+> :warning: in the present moment is updating the repo to include °C and other metric system units currently only
+> support imperial units but will incorporate this in future updates.

 Required inputs in addition to a column name `Date` with a Pandas readable time stamp tested in the format of `12/22/2022  7:40:00 AM`: